GO3R/Makerbot-RFID-Cloner/README.md

-3D-Model is in the testing phase, so coming very soon...
+3D-Model and circuit board (both not necessary for the function, but it looks nicer) is in the testing phase, so coming very soon...